LON - CLT

 The average price of all round-trip flights from London to Charlotte clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Charlotte on a Wednesday and more expensive on a Sunday.
-On your return trip to London, you should consider flying back on a Sunday, and avoid Saturdays for better deals.
+On your return trip to London, you should consider flying back on a Tuesday, and avoid Fridays for better deals.

 What is the cheapest month to fly from London to Charlotte?